mpoegel/rsvp.pizza/README.md

 ```

 ### Setup OAuth2 Server
-Configure an OAuth2 server such as Keycloak.
+Configure a Keycloak OAuth2 server.
 Create a client application to get the Client ID and Client Server.

 ### Install the package
 1. Download the latest version